-The development of a contemporary perspective toward both theology and catechesis to assist religious educators in bridging these disciplines as teachers and ministers of the Christian faith.
+The development of a contemporary perspective toward both theology and catechesis to assist religious educators in bridging these disciplines as teachers and ministers of the Christian faith

-Rs 558 Spirituality and Ministry 2 credits An examination of the meaning and sources of Christian spirit- uality and of the relationship between and inte uality and ministry.

-Rs 560 Supervision for Religious Education 1 1 credit Rs 561 Supervision for Religious Education 2 1 credit Rs 562 Supervision for Religious Education 3 1 credit Basic skills for organizing, planning and finding religious educator with the assistance of a loc

-Rs 563 Supervision for Pastoral Ministry 1 1 credit Rs 564 Supervision for Pastoral Ministry 2 1 credit Rs 565 Supervision for Pastoral Ministry 3 1 credit Basic skills for organizing, planning and find pastoral minister with the assistance of a lo ocal supervisor.

-Rs 569 Administration for Church Professionals 2 credits An examination of administrative style, plannin g, organizing, directing and evaluating through practical exper ience and ad- ministrative theory.

-Rs 575 Seminar 2 credits

-Rs 576 Old Testament Seminar 2 credits

-Rs 577 New Testament Seminar: Gospels 2 credits
+Rs 558 Spirituality and Ministry 2 credits An examination of the meaning and sources of of Christian spirit- uality and of the relationship between and int egration of spirit- uality and ministry. , Rs 560 Practicum in Religious Education 1 2 credits Rs 561 Practicum in Religious Education 2 2 credits Rs 562 Practicum in Religious Education 3 3-4 credits Basic skills for organizing, planning and finding direction for the religious educator with the assistance of a local supervisor.
+Rs 563 Practicum in Pastoral Ministry 1 2 credits Rs 564 Practicum in Pastoral Ministry 2 2 credits Rs 565 Practicum in Pastoral Ministry 3 3-4 credits Basic skills for organizing, planning and fine the pastoral minister with the assistance of a Rs 569 Administration for Church Professionals 2 credits An examination of administrative style, planning, organizing, directing and evaluating through practical experience and ad- ministrative theory. por conce and ad Rs 575 Seminar 2 credits Rs 576 Old Testament Seminar 2 credits Rs 577 New Testament Seminar: Gospels 2 credits Rs 578 New Testament Seminar:

-Rs 578 New Testament Seminar: Epistles and other writings 2 credits
+Epistles and other writings

-Rs 579 Seminar 3 credits

-Rs 580 Graduate Project 3 credits

-Rs 585 Directed Readings in Pastoral Ministry 2 -5 credits
+Directed Readings in Pastoral Ministry

-Rs 586 Directed Readings in Religious Education 2 -5 credits
+Directed Readings in Religious Education

+Seminar

+Graduate Project

-Rs 590 Special Topics 1 -6 credits
+Special Topics

-Rs 591 Special Topics 1 -6 credits
+Special Topics

-Rs 592 Special Topics 1 -6 credits
+Special Topics

-Rs 596 Independent Study 2 -5 credits

-Rs 597 Independent Research 2 -5 credits

-Rs 598 Independent Study 2 -5 credits
+Independent Study

-Corpus Program
+CORPUS Program